B Y T O M T O R T O R I C I

 The thing to remember is that while your prospect is staring at the Google Search Results Page, you’re in a 100% competitive situation.
 So will you get peoples’ attention by blending in or by standing out?

-The answer seems obvious, but apparently that’s not the case for a whole lotta companies out there.
+The answer seems obvious to us, but apparently not to a whole lotta companies out there.

 The best way to say “click me, click me!” is to suggest a meaningful benefit that none of your search-results neighbors are openly offering.
 So basically, some pre-selling, right on Google’s real estate, that taps into what’s likely important to buyers.